Lusi711/ip/docs/README.md

 Delete | `delete`
 Exit | `bye`

-# 5. Troubleshooting
+# 5. FAQ
 Q. The status icons of my tasks are not showing in the terminal. e.g.
 ```
 [T][?] read book
 ```
 A. The console of your Computer does not support the Code Page.
-1. Type `chcp 65001` whenever you open a new command window to run the app.
+1. Type `chcp 65001` to change the Code Page of the command line.
 2. Type `java -Dfile.encoding=UTF-8 -jar ip.jar` whenever you start the application.

+#6.
+Troubleshooting
-The table below shows the possible error messages you may see, the possible reasons and ways to deal with them.
+The table below shows the possible error messages you may see, the possible reasons and ways to deal with them. <br>
 Message | Possible reason | What to do now
 ------- | --------------- | --------------
 ```OOPS!!!
 I'm sorry, but I don't know what that means :-(``` | You typed a command that does not exist in features. | Refer to [Features](#3-features) to learn the proper formatting.